Certification

 We will schedule this testing in two weeks to one month.
 Once we start, please communicate and work with us closely; otherwise, we may need to schedule a future round of testing.

-If our testing found any issues (except those you fixed as we tested), you will need to develop fixes for these and test them internally.
+If our testing finds any issues (except those you fixed immediately), you will need to develop fixes for these and test them internally.
 Then, you must resubmit your integration to us for testing.

 Step 4.
 Certified!